-My preferred tripod for iPhone is the Joby Gorillapod for iPhone.
-It's small, portable and the flexible feet of this tripod allow me use it on any kind of surface or even to wrap it around things like handrails.
+One of the tripods I use with iPhone is the Joby Gorillapod for iPhone.
+It's small, portable and the flexible allow me to use it on any kind of surface or even to wrap it around things like handrails.
 If you don't have one yet, I strongly encourage you to get one.
-It one of the few things I consider a must have for iPhone photography.
-I’ve reviewed a bundle consisting of the Gorillapod, iPhone mount and wireless shutter release here in the blog.

 How to use Slow Shutter Cam App to take a long exposure

-- Download Slow Shutter Cam App from the App Store.
+- If you haven't done it already, download Slow Shutter Cam App from the App Store.

-- Make sure your Wireless Remote shutter release is connected to your iPhone and works with Slow Shutter Cam App.
+- Check that your wireless remote shutter release is connected to your iPhone and works with Slow Shutter Cam App.

 - If you're shooting in low light, set ISO to 100 to avoid noise.
-You'll compensate the low ISO setting with a slow shutter speed.
+You'll compensate the low ISO setting with slower shutter speed.

 - Set the shutter speed to 2-3 seconds if you're not yet familiar with taking long exposures with iPhone or be brave and set it to bulb mode.
-This means, you have to start and stop the exposure with your remote shutter which is my favorite way to take long exposures because U can see the developing long exposure right on the iPhone screen.
+This means you have to start and stop the exposure with your remote shutter, which is my favorite way to take long exposures because you can see the developing long exposure right on the iPhone screen.

-- Don't forget to press save when you're satisfied with the result to save you’re work to the camera roll.
+- Don't forget to press save when you're satisfied with the result to save your work to the camera roll.

 The last point is particularly important.
 I learned during photo walks that some people forget to tap the save button because they're used to that almost all other camera apps automatically save the result.

 And if you'd like to visit this park during your next trip to Vienna, here's the exact location of Setagya Park on Google Maps.